JumpyzZ/CS760_IoT_Traffic_Classification/README.md

 ## PCA

-To get pcaed data with device name and traffic type:+
+To get pcaed data with device name and traffic type:

 0. Make sure RAM is enough(23GB+?)